|

 (Why?
 See my discussion of research and social impact.)

 The key question I'm exploring: what can the signal available in language use tell us about underlying mental aspects of the speaker/author, such as their ideology, emotional state, or the presence of mental disorders?
-My work in this area has included topics such as sentiment analysis, persuasion, framing, and "spin", and I'm particularly interested in connections among lexical semantics, surface linguistic expression, and underlying internal state, as well as applications of unsupervised and semisupervised methods -- particularly topic modeling, because of those models' interpretability and their ability to incorporate pre-existing knowledge as informative priors.
+My earlier work in this area has included topics such as sentiment analysis, persuasion, framing, and "spin", with interests in connections among lexical semantics, surface linguistic expression, and underlying internal state, as well as applications of unsupervised and semisupervised methods.
+These days from a linguistics perspective I'm less focused on lexical semantics, and more focused on computational pragmatics.
+From a methods perspective, I retain a longstanding interest in topic models, because of those models' interpretability and their ability to incorporate pre-existing knowledge as informative priors, plus like anyone else I'm interested in large language models -- though only as a useful tool, not as some grand answer to the question of how to achieve AI.
+(Although it may rapidly go out of date, to get some idea of my views see this 2023 talk to a lay audience on what they should know about ChatGPT.)

 Some additional areas of interest include: